City guide • Geneva

 Why Geneva feels different

-• It is compact, but very expensive.
+• It is compact, very international, and expensive.

 • The early setup phase often feels urgent because work starts quickly.